'Chinese chorizo' honors fusion of two cultures in Arizona

 Breakfast/brunch hot spot 5 Points came up with Tamal Niangao — charred, sticky masa cakes with chorizo, green onion, Napa cabbage and chilies in a soy maggi glaze.
 Jicama, cilantro and two poached eggs are then piled on.

-The 500-plus pounds of meat and plant-based chorizo given to restaurants for the festival was made at a local butchery.
+The 500-plus pounds of meat and plant-based chorizo given to restaurants for the festival was made at a local butcher, Forbes Meat Company.
 Yeh devised the vegan recipe.
 She invited Jackie Tran, a Tucson food writer and owner of Tran’s Fats food truck, to work on the pork one.

 “It was definitely something that fascinated” him, said Tran, who is of Chinese and Vietnamese descent.
 But he definitely didn’t throw in odds and ends.
 And he added dashes of spices like Sichuan pepper, coriander seed and Chinese five-spice powder.